mend/renovate-ce-ee/docs/read-only-fs.md

 ## Testing and release

 The measure of success is that all packager managers succeed (e.g. at updating lock files) using the read-write volumes only.
-Once more testing has been done and confidence raised that each manager works, then we will release this as GA.